Lodges and Glamping

 Cabin Camping Gear

-I gave up tent camping.
-My kids won’t help set up or take down the tent.
-I rent cabins, yurts and teepees instead.
-All the camping fun with a roof over my head.
+I gave up tent camping because my kids wouldn’t help set up or take down the tent.
+Instead, I rent cabins, yurts and teepees.
+It’s all the camping fun with a roof over my head.

 Camping Gear for Kids